MaileSDM/content-style-guide/04-grammar-and-mechanics.html.md

 When referring generally to a file extension type, use all uppercase without a period.
 Add a lowercase **s** to make plural.

 - GIF

+When referring to SSH files in general, use all lowercase with a period in order to distinguish it from an SSH session.

+- Once you have the Capture ID, you can use `sdm ssh split` to extract all captures from a log file.
+They are saved as individual `.ssh` files named after the Capture ID.
 - PDF
 - HTML
 - JPGs